jboss-developer/jboss-jdg-quickstarts/spring/README.md

 Configure Maven
 ---------------

-If you have not yet done so, you must [Configure Maven](../../README.md#configure-maven) before testing the quickstarts.
+If you have not yet done so, you must [Configure Maven](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/CONFIGURE_MAVEN.md#configure-maven-to-build-and-deploy-the-quickstarts) before testing the quickstarts.

 Build the Quickstart
 --------------------

-_NOTE: The following build command assumes you have configured your Maven user settings.
-If you have not, you must include Maven setting arguments on the command line.
-See [Build and Deploy the Quickstarts](../../README.md#build-and-deploy-the-quickstarts) for complete instructions and additional options._

 Type this command to build the quickstart: